Local Authority Home Loan Key Features

 - You must intend to occupy the property as your normal place of residence.

-- The applicant must currently have a legal right to reside and work in the State.
-Furthermore, there are minimum periods of residence required for non-EU/EEA applicants:
+- Applicant(s) must currently have a right to reside in the State

 - Single applicants must not be earning greater than €70,000 annual gross income.